Why do we do assessment?

 How can I use the professional development funds from the Provost’s office?

 Professional development funds may be used for professional travel, books, and supplies for research projects.
-The earliest that you may apply for these funds will be in spring 2018.
 If you have specific questions about these funds, please contact Stephanie Foster at email@example.com.

 Do I need to get student permission for using their work for this assessment?